Black Sunday (Cypress Hill album)

 Black Sunday is the second studio album by American hip hop group Cypress Hill.
-It was released on July 20, 1993 by Ruffhouse and Columbia Records.
-The album proved to be a massive success just like the first album Cypress Hill.
-The album debuted at #1 on the US Billboard 200, selling 261,000 copies in its first week of sales and became the highest Soundscan recording for a hip hop group at the time.
-Also, with their first album (Cypress Hill) still in the charts, they became the first hip hop group ever to have 2 albums in the Top 10 of the US Billboard 200 at the same time.
-The album went Triple platinum in the U.S. with 3.4 million units sold.
+It was released on July 20, 1993, by Ruffhouse and Columbia Records, and proved as successful as their debut, Cypress Hill.
+The album debuted at No. 1 on the US Billboard 200, selling 261,000 copies in its first week of sales and became the highest Soundscan recording for a hip hop group at the time.
+Also, with their previous album, Cypress Hill, still in the charts, they became the first hip hop group ever to have two albums in the Top 10 of the U.S. Billboard 200 at the same time.
+The album went quadruple platinum in the U.S. with 3.4 million units sold.

-As Cypress Hill advocates for medical and recreational use of cannabis the booklet of the album contains 19 facts about the history of hemp and the positive attributes of cannabis.

 Background

-The first single, "Insane in the Brain", became a crossover hit, starting a following among rock and hip hop audiences.
+The first single, "Insane in the Brain", became a crossover hit.
 A clean censored version of the album was also made which removes the song "A to the K".
 The song "Hand on the Glock" is a re-recorded version of the track "Hand on the Pump" from the debut album Cypress Hill.

+On July 20, 2023, an expanded edition of the album was released to commemorate the 30th anniversary of the album, with five additional songs.